ZackAkil/gmail-event-genie/README.md

 ## How it Works

-1. **Installation:** Install the Event Genie add-on from the Google Workspace Marketplace.
-2. **Open an Email:** Open an email containing information about potential events.
+1. **Open an Email:** Open an email containing information about potential events.
-3. **Click "Extract Calendar Events":** Click the "🔍 Extract Calendar Events" button in the add-on sidebar.
+2. **Click "Extract Calendar Events":** Click the "🔍 Extract Calendar Events" button in the add-on sidebar.
-4. **Review Suggestions:** Event Genie will analyze the email content and present you with cards displaying suggested calendar events.
+3. **Review Suggestions:** Event Genie will analyze the email content and present you with cards displaying suggested calendar events.
-5. **Add to Calendar:** Click the "📅 Add Event to Calendar" button on the card for each event you want to add.
+4. **Add to Calendar:** Click the "📅 Add Event to Calendar" button on the card for each event you want to add.
-6. **Done!** The event will be added to your Google Calendar, and you'll see a confirmation message with a link to the event.
+5. **Done!** The event will be added to your Google Calendar, and you'll see a confirmation message with a link to the event.

-## Development Setup
+## Installation/ Development Setup

 This add-on is built using Google Apps Script.
 To get started with development: